Parc national des Hautes‑Gorges-

 • Convenience store

-Period: May 19 to October 9, 2023
+Period: May 18 to October 14, 2024

 Food service

 Charlevoix is renowned for the quality and diversity of its products: smoked salmon, deli meats, duck, cheese, beer, and more.
-After a sustained climb, come and taste a selection of these products at Du Draveur Visitors Centre, a favorite place to take a break and relax.
+After a sustained climb, come and taste a selection of these products at Draveur Visitors Centre, a favorite place to take a break and relax.
 A breathtaking view, the sound of the river, and the exquisite taste of an enticing selection of Charlevoix local products… absolute bliss for one and all!

 Circulation in the Park

-To preserve the integrity of this magnificent territory by limiting automobile traffic, Parc national des Hautes-Gorges-de-la-Rivière-Malbaie has set up a shuttle service between the Félix-Antoine-Savard Discovery and Visitor Centre and Le Draveur Visitors Centre during summer.
+To preserve the integrity of this magnificent territory by limiting automobile traffic, Parc national des Hautes-Gorges-de-la-Rivière-Malbaie has set up a shuttle service between the Félix-Antoine-Savard Discovery and Visitor Centre and the Draveur Visitors Centre during summer.
 No dogs allowed in the shuttle.

 Shuttle (free service) - Summer

-The shuttle runs continuously between the Félix-Antoine-Savard Discovery and Visitors Centre and Le Draveur Visitors Centre, an 8 km trip, one way.
+The shuttle runs continuously between the Félix-Antoine-Savard Discovery and Visitors Centre and the Draveur Visitors Centre, an 8 km trip, one way.
 During the trip, the shuttle makes stops at all the hiking trailheads and at the entrance to Le Cran and Pin-Blanc campgrounds.
 When the shuttle is in operation, all customers (day visitors and campers) must use it to travel within the park.

 Dogs are not allowed in the shuttle.
 To find out what options are available to you, please contact us by phone at 418-439-1227 or ask for more information when you arrive at the park.